EU Erasmus+ (South Africa)

 DCT-REES is an EU project with 14 universities from four countries working together.
 The Hague University of Applied Sciences is the coordinator of DCT-REES.

-Photo: In November, at the Cape Peninsula University of Technology (CPUT), Jonathan van der Heiden from DC Systems B.V. installed DC components for a test setup and demonstrated the working of the Current/OS based DC microgrid.
+At the Cape Peninsula University of Technology (CPUT), Jonathan van der Heiden from DC Systems B.V. installed DC components for a test setup and demonstrated the working of the Current/OS based DC microgrid.

 Fachhochschule Aachen (DE), Katholieke Universiteit Leuven (BE), Technische Hochschule Koln (DE), Rheinisch-Westfaelische Technische Hochschule Aachen (DE), University Of Johannesburg (ZA), Cape Peninsula University Of Technology (ZA), University Of South Africa (ZA), Nelson Mandela University (ZA), Tshwane University Of Technology (ZA), Noordwes-Universiteit (ZA), Durban University Of Technology (ZA), Uc Limburg (BE), Technische Universiteit Delft (NL).